This post may contain affiliate links. Please read the disclosure policy to learn more.

 Peppermint patties taste fantastic straight out of the packaging.
 (They’re also really good when melted in the microwave for a few seconds and eaten with a spoon while warm and gooey.
 Just be sure to remove the foil wrapper first!)
 I also like to bake peppermint patties inside a dark chocolate brownie or a chewy chocolate cookie.
 You really can’t go wrong.

 As much as I love peppermint by itself, I think combining mint with berries can really make the flavor shine.
-Blueberries and mint are just lovely together (blueberry mint lemonade, anyone?) and mint leaves and fresh berries work nicely in a summer fruit salad.
+Blueberries and mint are just lovely together (blueberry lemonade with mint is my fave) and mint leaves and fresh berries work nicely in a summer fruit salad.
 But I especially love the combination of peppermint and strawberry.

-These strawberry peppermint patties are shaped into hearts and colored with a drop of pink gel color, making for a fun Valentine’s Day twist on a classic candy.
+This peppermint patty recipe features heart shaped peppermint candy colored with a drop of pink gel color, making for a fun Valentine’s Day twist on a classic candy.
 If you aren’t making these for Valentine’s Day, it’s very easy to change the shape or color of your patties as desired.
 See my suggestions below.

 Peppermint Patty Shapes